Milan-Haldar/first-demo/README.md

 # first-demo
-this is a demo for git and Github  class
+this is a demo for git and Github  class.